 Where the drainage splits, at 11,400 ft., the trail crosses the main creek above the confluence and heads NW toward Storm Peak.
 In a short while, an option of the trail will cut back to the east to return to the main gulch.
 Ignore this and continue on fainter trail, well above the creek on the north side now to a small lake at 11,880.
 This trail may fade out in lush vegetation with many flowers at times before reaching the lake.
 Once at the lake, continue hiking following the NW creek that drains two small lakes at the foot of Storm.
 Just below those lakes, the stream enters a gorge that you'll have to avoid.
 Once you arrive at the two lakes, study the south face of Storm, looming above you.

-From a position a little north and east of the two lakes, you will see a great couloir coming down from just east of the rocky summit.
+From a position a little north and east of the two lakes, you will see a great couloir coming down from just west of the rocky summit.
 The couloir empties onto a broad talus slope, partially covered with tundra on the lower section.
 The upper couloir splits into two gullies.
 Hike up the talus slope and enter the couloir.
 The bottom section will go easily enough, but the upper, more narrow section will provide some challenge.
 You'll encounter all kinds of piles up loose rocks and some sandy areas as well.
 Footing will be difficult.
 Sending rocks and boulders tumbling down is likely.
 Helmet advisable.
 When the couloir splits, take the right fork.
 It will end abruptly at a very small saddle.
 From the saddle, climb (3rd class) up a short distance over large and firm blocks of rock in the direction of the summit.
 After about 20 feet of gain, things will level out a bit and you can then walk along the side of the ridge until you can gain the ridge and then stroll to the summit.
 Total time up will be around 4 hours.
 From the summit, gaze down into Cement Creek basin far below to the north and observe how much of this peak is well guarded by rocks, cliffs, spires and other approach problems.
 Congratulate yourself on your perseverance.
 Descend by retracing your route back down.
 The nearly 4,000 foot drop will seem unrelenting.